GianMarcoOddo/rmpy/rmpy/README.md

 - positions: A list of integers or floats representing each position in the portfolio.
 This can be a positive or negative number, depending if you are long or short.
 - start_date: A string representing the starting date for the historical data used in the VaR calculation.
 This should be in the format "YYYY-MM-DD".
 - end_date: A string representing the ending date for the historical data used in the VaR calculation.
 This should also be in the format "YYYY-MM-DD".By default, this is set to "today".
 - interval: The time horizon of VaR.
-It is related to frequency (e.g. if "freq = 'montly' " and "interval = 1", the function compute 1-month VaR).
+It is related to frequency (e.g. if "freq = 'monthly' " and "interval = 1", the function computes 1-month VaR).
-- "freq": The frequency at which returns will be downloaded.
+- freq: The frequency at which returns will be downloaded.
-- alpha": The significance level for the VaR calculation.
+- alpha: The significance level for the VaR calculation.
 By default, this is set to 0.01, which corresponds to a 99% confidence level.
-- display": A boolean value that determines whether the function should display the results of the VaR calculation.
+- display: A boolean value that determines whether the function should display the results of the VaR calculation.
 By default, this is set to True, which means that the results will be displayed.

 ### Example: